-Working as a senior curator of contemporary art in the Museum Arnhem (NL), she has curated numerous exhibitions from 1991 to the present day, amongst others, Kara Walker (2002), Emily Jacir (2003), Lida Abdul (2006), Regina Galindo (2007), L.A.
-Raeven (2010), Berni Searle (2011), Heidi Sincuba (2011) and Alicia Framis (2013), Esiri Erheriene-Essi (2014) and Almagul Menlibayeva (2019).
+Alongside group shows she curated numerous solo exhibitions, amongst others, Kara Walker (2002), Emily Jacir (2003), Lida Abdul (2006), Regina Galindo (2007), L.A.
+Raeven (2010), Berni Searle (2011), Heidi Sincuba (2011), Alicia Framis (2013), Esiri Erheriene-Essi (2014) and Almagul Menlibayeva (2019).
 In addition to her curatorial and writing activities, she gives lectures.
-She is member of AICA, ArtTable, M/Othjer Voices and of the International Association of Curators of Contemporary Art).
+She is member of AICA, CIMAM, ArtTable Netherlands, M/Other Voices and IKT (International Association of Curators of Contemporary Art).
 Recent publications include essays in Ons Erfdeel andMetropolis M.

 From August 2022, Westen works as independent curator.